dylan-tong-aws/aws-serverless-ml-pipeline/README.md

 4. **How do I modify and add test suites?**

-     The pipeline provides a sample test and it is up to your to extend and implement your own relevant automated tests.
+     The pipeline provides a sample test and it is up to your to extend and implement your relevant automated tests.
 The CI/CD pipeline runs a Lambda function called mlops-test-runner(/tests/mlops-test-runner.zip).
 You should modify this Lambda function so that it serves as a starting point to run your tests.
 For instance, you might choose to have this Lambda function kick-off a Step Function workflow that orchestrates the execution of your tests.
 Alternatively, this Lambda function might kick off a series of tests running as containerized workloads in [Fargate](https://aws.amazon.com/fargate/).
 The design and implementation is left to you.

 5. **How do I modify my test environment resources?**